Windhoek: Since Namibian independence

 Since independence in 1990, Windhoek has remained the national capital, as well as the provincial capital of the central Khomas Region.
 Since independence and the end of warfare, the city has had accelerated growth and development.

 Economy

-The city is the administrative, commercial, and industrial center of Namibia.
+The city is the administrative, commercial, and industrial centre of Namibia.
 A 1992/93 study estimated that Windhoek provides over half of Namibia's non-agricultural employment, with its national share of employment in utilities being 96%, in transport and communication 94%, finance and business services 82%.
 Due to its relative size Windhoek is, even more than many other national capital cities, the social, economic, and cultural centre of the country.
-Nearly every national enterprise is headquartered here.
-The University of Namibia is, too, as are the country's only theatre, all ministry head offices, and all major media and financial entities.
+The University of Namibia is based in the city, as well as nearly every national enterprise, including the country's only theatre, all ministry head offices, and all major media and financial entities.
 The governmental budget of the city of Windhoek nearly equals those of all other Namibian local authorities combined.
 Of the 3,300 US$-millionaires in Namibia, 1,400 live in Windhoek.

+The Windhoek Correctional Facility is the largest of Namibia's seven major prisons.